pringyy/Explore-MMO/planning/User Personas:Stories/User Stories.md

 - **Story #6:** As a University student, I want to be able to change the look of my in-game character, so other players can more easily identify me from others.

-**Story #7:** As a University student, I want to be able to create an account for the game, so I can save my progress.
+-**Story #7:** As a University student, I want to be able to create an account for the game, so I can save my progress.